 Two Urban Licks

-The indoor-outdoor abilities are the main attraction at this industrial space on Atlanta’s trendy eastside.
-The courtyard has a retractable roof, and the patio has garage doors that can be left open or closed.
+The indoor-outdoor abilities are the main attraction at this industrial space on Atlanta’s trendy east-side.
+Two Urban Licks has a retractable roof, and the patio has garage doors that can be left open or closed.
 There’s also a Bocce ball court that overlooks an herb garden, and a ballroom on the second level where guests can sample signature dishes such as pimento cheese hush puppies and salmon chips.
-Read real brides' reviews here!

 New to town, this sit-down restaurant on the second floor of the newly opened Ponce City Market is a Mad Men aficionado's dream.
-Mid-century modern furniture is sprinkled with modern updates, which makes it feel like you’ve entered Don Draper’s living room in the 21st century.
+The Mercury has mid-century modern furniture that's sprinkled with modern updates, which makes it feel like you’ve entered Don Draper’s living room in the 21st century.
 As does the menu: prime rib, a raw bar, crab Louie and classic cocktails like an Old-Fashioned and Kir Royale are all on offer.